Addressing Family Homelessness

 in Massachusetts

-Between 2022 and 2023, the number of people in families with children experiencing homelessness increased by 29% in Massachusetts
+Between 2023and 2024, the number of people in families with children experiencing homelessness increased by 74% in Massachusetts.

 Source: "2023 Annual Homeless Assessment Report (AHAR) Part 1."
 U.S. Department of Housing and Urban Development. huduser.gov.